-Electric Today, a big proponent of home safety, has put together an essential list for the proper placement and maintenance of detectors.
+Home Service Heroes, a big proponent of home safety has put together an essential list for the proper placement and maintenance of detectors.

 - Only purchase smoke alarms that carry the label of a recognized testing laboratory such as Underwriter Laboratories or Intertek/ETL (two of the largest companies).

-- According to the National Fire Protection Association (NFPA), smoke detectors should be installed in every level of the home – including the basement.
+- According to the National Fire Protection Association (NFPA), smoke detectors should be installed on every level of the home – including the basement.

 - Smoke detectors should be installed inside every bedroom and just outside every bedroom door.
 This includes any guest rooms and rooms where people might sleep.

 - Install smoke detectors at least 10 feet away from the kitchen (and any cooking/heating appliances that could generate smoke).
 This will help minimize false alarms when something in the kitchen starts to smoke.

 - If there are levels without bedrooms, install detectors in the living room (or the family or entertainment room) or near the stairway leading to the upper level.

 - Always install smoke detectors on ceilings or on walls near the ceiling where smoke rises.
 Wall-mounted units should be positioned a foot or less from the ceiling.